When determining the need for guardianship for an adult with a disability, the court considers two key factors:

 The court ultimately retains oversight and may adjust the guardianship as needed to balance the individual’s needs with their right to maintain personal freedoms.

-Guardianship for an adult with a disability can be modified or terminated if circumstances change.
+Guardianship for an adult with an incapacity can be modified or terminated if circumstances change.
 Ideally, the guardian, who has a fiduciary duty to act in the best interest of the individual, would voluntarily seek to limit or end the guardianship if the individual’s condition improves or no longer requires such oversight.

 If the guardian does not pursue modification or termination, the court can step in.
 A guardian ad litem may be appointed to assess the ongoing need for guardianship, and the court may increase reporting requirements to closely monitor the individual’s condition.
 The court also has the authority to review and impose limitations on the guardianship to ensure it remains as narrow as necessary, promoting the individual’s independence and well-being.